Covid 19 Delta outbreak: 27 Covid cases today; 44 people in hospital; no Omicron in community - NZ Herald

 There are no new cases of Omicron in the community or at the border today, the Ministry of Health says.

 But there are 27 new cases of Covid in the community.
-Twelve are in Auckland, seven in Waikato, seven in the Bay of Plenty and one in Lakes.
+Twelve are in Auckland, seven in Waikato, seven in the Bay of Plenty and one in the Lakes DHB area.

 There are 24 new cases in MIQ today but none are Omicron variant.
 All contacts of the Omicron case who was out in the community last week have tested negative to date.
 Testing is continuing.

-There are 44 people in hospital - six at North Shore Hospital, 12 at Auckland, 22 at Middlemore, three at Tauranga and one at Lakes.
+There are 44 people in hospital - six at North Shore Hospital, 12 at Auckland, 22 at Middlemore, three at Tauranga and one in the Lakes DHB area.
 The average age of those in hospital is 56.

 Five people are in ICU or a high dependency unit - three in Middlemore and two in Tauranga.